tedai-hackathon/EcoVerse2/README.md

 Plans include developing a crowdfunding feature to allow those in off-grid locations and "energy poverty" to raise funds to install their sustainable energy projects.

+**Technologies Used**:

+Stream lit
+Open AI Chat GPT for textual extraction and reasoning Visual Question Answering Model to extract land use area in square meters from an image Replicate to run inference on the model
+IRENA Dataset to determine solar installation costs depending on the user country

 **Ecoverse AI - Optimizing sustainable Energy Usage**